awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

         System.exit(-1);
     }

-    // Create the AmazonEC2Client object so we can call various APIs.
+    // Create the AmazonEC2 client so we can call various APIs.
-    AmazonEC2 ec2 = new AmazonEC2Client(credentials);
+    AmazonEC2 ec2 = AmazonEC2ClientBuilder.defaultClient();

     // Initializes a Spot Instance Request
     RequestSpotInstancesRequest requestRequest = new RequestSpotInstancesRequest();